The Very Best Things to Do in Bari Italy

 If you’re starting a trip around Puglia, it’s here that you’ll want to pick up your rental car.
 I highly recommend using Rental Cars to rent a car in Italy.
 We used Leasys through Rental Cars and had a great experience.
 They have some of the best rates, especially in the summer high season.

-You probably don’t need a rental car if you’re just in Bari for the weekend as public transportation is good enough.
+You don’t need a rental car if you’re just in Bari for the weekend as public transportation is good enough.

 Where to Stay in Bari